The 8 biggest mistakes when washing

 Anyone who thinks that using too much detergent is not a problem is mistaken.
 More detergent does not mean that the laundry will be cleaner.
 On the contrary, too much detergent leads to...

-• Under certain circumstances, the laundry cannot be rinsed out properly and therefore dirt and grease particles get stuckwhich start to stink over time.
+• Under certain circumstances, the laundry cannot be rinsed out properly, leaving dirt and grease particles that start to stink over time.

 • Detergent residues remain on the clothes.
 This can damage not only your clothes but also your skin.